lulu-mechanics/lulu-mechanics.github.io/_pages/research.md

 author_profile: true
 ---

-Our research combines theoretical modeling, numerical simulation, and experiments to understand the nonlinear deformation, instability, and shape transformation in slender elastic structures, intelligent soft materials, and reconfigurable mechanical systems.
+Our research combines theoretical modeling, numerical simulations, and experiments to understand the nonlinear deformation, instability, and shape transformation in slender elastic structures, intelligent soft materials, and reconfigurable mechanical systems.

 ---